Verdemont, San Bernardino: Parks

 Verdemont has five major parks: Verdemont Park and Al Guhin Park, both located on the northern end of the neighborhood, while Littlefield Memorial Park is located on the southern part.
 Ronald Reagan Park, serves as an educational site, as the park, which honors the 40th President of the United States, is home to a piece of the Berlin Wall.
 Tom Minor serves as the main park, welcoming people to the neighborhood on the southern region bordering University Town.

 Transportation

 The City of San Bernardino is a member of the joint-powers authority Omnitrans, including Verdemont.
 The San Bernardino Express (sbX), a bus rapid transit system, runs from its northern terminus in Verdemont, heading south through downtown and Hospitality Lane, all the way to Loma Linda.

 Education

 Verdemont is located within the San Bernardino City Unified School District, and is located 2 mi north-west of top-nationally ranked California State University, San Bernardino.
-In addition, Verdemont has two elementary (Palm Avenue Elementary, North Verdemont Elementary School), and one middle school (Cesar E. Chavez Middle School).
+In addition, Verdemont has two elementary (Palm Avenue Elementary, North Verdemont Elementary School), and one middle school (Magnolia Heights Middle School).
 Although Verdemont does not have any high schools, the nearby University District contains the popular Cajon High School.